 What is a measurement?
-As already mentioned earlier on, a measurement is any in-Vol. III, page 263 teraction which produces a record or a memory.
+As already mentioned earlier on, a measurement is any interaction which produces a record or a memory.
 (Any effect of everyday life is a record; but this is not true in general.
 Can you give some examples of effects that are records and some effects which are not?)
-Measurements can be performed by machines; when they Challenge 133 s are performed by people, they are called observations.
+Measurements can be performed by machines; when they are performed by people, they are called observations.
 In quantum theory, the process of measurement is not as straightforward as in classical physics.
 This is seen most strikingly when a quantum system, such as a single electron, is first made to pass a diffraction slit, or better - in order to make its wave aspect become apparent - a double slit and then is made to hit a photographic plate, in order to make also its particle aspect appear.
 Experiment shows that the blackened dot, the spot where the electron has hit the screen, cannot be determined in advance.
 (The same is true for photons or any other particle.)
 However, for large numbers of electrons, the spatial distribution of the black dots, the so-called diffraction pattern, can be calculated in advance with high precision.

 The outcome of experiments on microscopic systems thus forces us to use probabilities for the description of microsystems.
-We find that the probability distribution p(x)of the spots on the photographic plate can be calculated from the wave function $\psi$ of the electron at the screen surface and is given by $p(\mathbf{x}) = |\psi^{\dagger}(\mathbf{x})\psi(\mathbf{x})|^2$ .
+We find that the probability distribution p(x)of the spots on the photographic plate can be calculated from the wave function ψ of the electron at the screen surface and is given by $p(x) = |\psi^{\dagger}(x)\psi(x)|^2$.
 This is in fact a special